 It’s impossible not to just lump these all together.
 Sure, each one is different, but each one is a quick little highlight in the movie.
 And each one serves a specific purpose.
 The first cameo, he names the character.
 The second and best cameo, he plays the cruelest antagonist Spider-Man ever came across in those films.
 And in the third, he’s just an over-the-top French waiter, as goofy as possible.
 On that note, it’s very similar to his character progression in the Evil Dead trilogy.

 Most people forget about this cameo in Anthony Hickox’s sequel to his 1988 horror effort.
 Campbell appears because he had also had a starring role in Hickox’s previous film Sundown: The Vampire in Retreat.
 Here, Campbell classes it up in a throwback to the classic Robert Wise horror The Haunting.

 This is the quintessential, classic Bruce Campbell performance.
 This is the movie he will always be best remembered for.
 This is front-and-center Campbell as larger than life, cocky, arrogant Ash.
 Bonus points, too, as we get to see him do a double role as the chief antagonist, Evil Ash.
 That’s the bit of acting that I think really goes overlooked, here.

 My Name is Bruce

 One of my all-time favorite Bruce Campbell roles features the actor playing himself.
-He also directed this biopic about himself being abducted to save a small town from an actual supernatural threat.
-The Fright Night elements are highlighted well with the old-school Western structure played up for camp value and Campbell’s spectacularly assholish version of himself.
+He also directed this picture about himself being abducted to save a small town from an actual supernatural threat.
+The Fright Night elements are highlighted well with the old-school western structure played up for camp value and Campbell’s spectacularly a-hole-ish version of himself.

 Evil Dead II